Winsford United F.C.: History

 They re-formed just before the outbreak of the First World War, and re-grouped after this had finished under a committee led by Mr. R. G. Barton, becoming a founder member of the Cheshire League.
 From then until the late 1970s, Winsford United played football locally in Cheshire.
 Highlights of this period included one FA Cup first round appearance, against Peterborough United, and Cheshire league wins in 1920–21 and 1976–77.
-During this period, in the late 1970s, the club also reached the quarter finals of the FA Trophy and featured future Welsh international goalkeeper Neville Southall.
+During this period, in the late 1970s, the club also reached the quarter-finals of the FA Trophy and featured future Welsh international goalkeeper Neville Southall.

 The Cheshire League merged with other regional divisions to become the North West Counties Football League in 1982, with Winsford doing sufficiently well to enter the Northern Premier League Division One upon its formation in 1987.
 They were promoted from that in 1992, and enjoyed their highest ever finish as runners up of the Northern Premier League Premier Division in 1992–93.
-They also reached the FA Cup First Round for a second time, losing to Wrexham, and won the Northern Premier League Challenge Cup.
+They also reached the FA Cup first round for a second time in November 1991, eventually losing to 5-2 (1–1 at HT) at Wrexham (Wrexham famously went on to beat premier league team Arsenal 2–1 in the 3rd round), and won the Northern Premier League Challenge Cup.

-The successful team was broken up, however, when manager Mike McKenzie moved on to local rivals Witton Albion.
-After a few more seasons in the bottom half of the Northern Premier League Premier Division, and another local derby in the FA Cup first round – this time against Chester City – the club were relegated three times in four seasons.
+This successful team was broken up however, when manager Mike McKenzie moved on to local rivals Witton Albion.
+After a few more seasons in the bottom half of the Northern Premier League Premier Division and another local derby in the FA Cup first round – this time against Chester City – the club were relegated three times in four seasons.
 At the start of the 2003–04 season, they found themselves in the North West Counties Division Two.